asterick/struct.js/README.md

 It currently works both in browser and with node.js (depends on peg.js build settings)

 The structures are bit packed and will allow misaligned values of any type (including floating-point).
-This allows for very flexible network message decoding
+This allows for very flexible network message decoding.

+Currently, struct.js only supports little-endian mode, however this will likely change in the future.

 Building